The discovery of a new Earth-like planet could shed further light on what makes a planet habitable (2024)

 What determines the habitable zone for a planet? ›

-Whether a body is in the circ*mstellar habitable zone of its host star is dependent on the radius of the planet's orbit (for natural satellites, the host planet's orbit), the mass of the body itself, and the radiative flux of the host star.
+Whether a body is in the circumstellar habitable zone of its host star is dependent on the radius of the planet's orbit (for natural satellites, the host planet's orbit), the mass of the body itself, and the radiative flux of the host star.

 What would make a planet habitable? ›